Section 2 - Highlights of 2022

 Our HAF programme featured on BBC Midlands Today on 15/08/2022 covering a family and the difference HAF has made to the whole family.

-• New partnerships with HAF providers have been created for future library projects.
-“The Gadgeteers Reading challenge has been a huge selling point in getting the children to read and the pride in gaining not only the Certificate and Medal but the interactive stickers has allowed children to feel motivated to read more” Quote from HAF Provider, Aspire
+- New partnerships with HAF providers have been created for future library projects.
+“The Gadgeteers Reading challenge has been a huge selling point in getting the children to read and the pride in gaining not only the Certificate and Medal but the interactive stickers have allowed children to feel motivated to read more” Quote from HAF Provider, Aspire

 Quotes from HAF participants in the challenge: